eniteris/TwitchBridge/README.md

 # TwitchBridge

 an IRC library that provides access to Twitch viewer information.
-Only reliable on channels with less than 500 viewers.
 Requires LunaLib.
+Only reliable on channels with less than 500 viewers due to how Twitch IRC works.

 Check LunaLib settings to change the channel name.